ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 There are tons of literature on the third option, so it may require careful treatment.
 Here, however, I set it aside without too much argument.
 One reason is that an ontological dispute is, at least, a dispute about whether certain facts obtain.
 But, following @wrightKripkesAccountArgument1984, if we adopt the third option, then we must “abandon the idea that it is *ever* the case that language has a fact-stating function”.
 If so, the very idea of ontological dispute vanishes into thin air.
 A second reason is that the position is simply so crazy that I doubt many philosophers genuinely accept it.

-Now, given that we have ruled out the first and third options, the only remaining option for Warren is dispositionalism about meaning.
-This, in fact, is indeed the position that @warrenKillingKripkensteinsMonster2020 defended.
+Now, given that we have ruled out the first and third options, the only remaining option for Warren is *meaning dispositionalism*.
+This, in fact, is indeed the position that @warrenKillingKripkensteinsMonster2020 defended. *Meaning dispositionalism* (dispositionalism for short) is the view that whether we mean something depends on our behavior, actual or possible.
+In @kripkeWittgensteinRulesPrivate2000, Kripke presented three arguments against dispositionalism, which can be roughly stated as follows:

+{::Finiteness} Rules of meaning applies to inifitely many cases.
+However, given that we are mortals, our actual behaviors are finite; And there is no way to determine which behavior is our possible behavior without presupposing an intended meaning.
+{::Error} We can make mistakes and fail to mean what we intend to mean.
+However, it seems impossible for dispositionism to account for mistakes.
+{::Justification} Whether we mean something justifies our linguistic behavior.
+However, the fact that we do behave or would behave in some way cannot justify our actually behaving in that way.

+In @warrenKillingKripkensteinsMonster2020, Warren discussed Kripke's argument against dispositionalism.